JHGZIN/timeflow-samp/README.md

 ### TIMEFLOW
-Automatic day and night cycle system for SA-MP.
+Automatic daily and night cycle system for SA-MP.
 Updates the game time dynamically, creating a realistic effect.

 # Commands
   **To change the game time**